 - Medium-chain triglycerides (MCTs) are a direct source of energy and have been shown to increase energy expenditure.

-- Coconut oil is resistant to rancidity.
+- Resistant to rancidity.
 It’s the perfect oil to cook with because it remains stable and does not oxidize at high temperatures or when exposed to air or light.

-- Caprylic acid and lauric acid found in coconut oil are effective and potent anti-fungals and anti-microbials making it highly beneficial for fighting and preventing bacterial and viral infections, Candida overgrowth, parasite infections, athlete’s foot and fungal infections.
+- Caprylic acid and lauric acid are effective and potent anti-fungals and anti-microbials making it beneficial for fighting and preventing bacterial and viral infections, Candida overgrowth, parasite infections, athlete’s foot and fungal infections.

-- Coconut oil is the perfect oil to use for oil pulling and brushing your teeth.
-The antimicrobial properties in coconut oil are super healthy for oral health.
-It prevents gum disease and tooth decay, stops bleeding gums and whitens teeth.
+- The perfect oil to use for oil pulling.
+The antimicrobial properties help to prevent gum disease and tooth decay, prevent gums from bleeding, reduce pocket size, and whiten teeth.

 - Reduced risk of heart disease and a lower risk of stroke.

 - Perfect chemical-free moisturizer, makeup remover, massage oil, deep hair conditioner, deodorant, tooth paste, lip balm, aftershave, and great for dandruff, wrinkles, aged and dry skin.
-Coconut oil is a healing antidote for acne, dry, cracked heels, burns, scrapes, cuts, eczema, psoriasis, dermatitis, dandruff, stretch marks and scars.
+A healing antidote for acne, dry, cracked heels, burns, scrapes, cuts, eczema, psoriasis, dermatitis, dandruff, stretch marks and scars.
 Apply to your body as a moisturizer after showering or bathing.

-- The MCTs in coconut oil do not require L-carnitine to be transported across the cell membrane into the mitochondria like other fats.
+- The MCTs do not require L-carnitine to be transported across the cell membrane into the mitochondria like other fats.

 - Constipation relief!
-MCT oil and coconut oil are natural laxatives that promote healthy elimination.
+MCTs are natural laxatives that promote healthy elimination.

 - Use as a chemical-free bug repellent and natural chemical-free sunscreen.
 Coconut oil is soothing for sunburn.